Decoding Amazon Q, A ChatGPT-Like Chatbot For Businesses

 How much does it cost?

 Amazon Q is available to use for free for Amazon Connect users until 1 March 2024.
-Post that, customers will need to pay a monthly subscription of USD 40 (THB 1,392 approximately).
+Post that, customers will need to pay a monthly subscription of USD 40 (INR 3,332 approximately).

 (Hero and Featured Image Credits: Courtesy Daniel Eledut via Unsplash)